cobalt-casco/2024-01-10-osher/index.md

 {% endif %}

 {% if site.pilot %}
 This is a pilot workshop, testing out a lesson that is still under development.
-The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
+The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved. <br>
 {% endif %}

 <hr>